glbala87/ELLA_tool/docs/concepts/filtering.md

 #### Configuration

--   **Filter groups**: Categorize data set providers (e.g. gnomAD) and their sub-populations in groups, which can be referred to when specifying thresholds.
+-   **Filter groups** (`groups`): Categorize data set providers (e.g. gnomAD) and their sub-populations in groups, which can be referred to when specifying thresholds.
 A group `external` could for instance consist of gnomAD with sub-populations G, AMR and AFR.
 This can e.g. be used to separate internal in-house and external data sets.

--   **Number threshold**: Set a threshold for the "Allele number" (number of observed chromosomes at a given locus) for each sub-population.
+-   **Number threshold** (`num_thresholds`): Set a threshold for the "Allele number" (number of observed chromosomes at a given locus) for each sub-population.
 Sub-populations with less observations than the threshold at a given locus (e.g. due to poor coverage) will not be used for filtering at that locus.

--   **Frequency threshold**: Set population frequency thresholds.
+-   **Frequency threshold** (`thresholds`): Set population frequency thresholds (0-1).
 They can be defined for two inheritance types, `AD` (autosomal dominant) and `default`.
 Thresholds set for `AD` applies to genes specified with AD inheritance mode **only**, i.e. not combinations such as AD/AR. `default` applies to everything not in `AD`.
 For each inheritance mode, you can also configure the thresholds for each filter group (see above) separately.

 ##### Example